duartegroup/autodE/doc/troubleshooting.rst

 -----------------

-If high and/or low level electronic structure methods cannot be found in your *PATH* environment variable it is possible to set the paths manually in ade.Config for e.g. XTB:
+If high and/or low level electronic structure methods cannot be found in your *PATH* environment variable it is possible to set the paths manually in :code:`ade.Config` for e.g. XTB:

 .. code-block:: python